 To give someone co-host status, simply add them to your Airbnb listing by following this tutorial.

-With a co-host, managing your rentals just got easier!
-Nevertheless, it is essential to choose a trustworthy person to avoid any disputes.
-If you’re having trouble finding a suitable co-host, or would prefer to call in a professional, we’ve got just the solution for you: BnB concierge services.
+With a co-host, managing your rentals becomes much simpler!
+However, it’s essential to choose someone you can trust to avoid any disputes.
+If you’re having trouble finding a suitable co-host, or if you’d prefer to call in a professional, we’ve got just the solution for you: BnB concierge services.
+Check out our articles on two well-known BnB concierge services: GuestReady and Welkeys!